UMR-CNRM/PHYEX/docs/Developer.md

 The build systems are evolving.
 Until cycle 49t1 (included), the physics source code is directly included in the source code tree.
-After cycle 49t1, the physics source code (as well as other model parts such as ectrans, fiat...) will be available through a bundle component.
+After cycle 49t1, the physics source code (as well as other model parts such as ectrans, fiat...) will be available as a _component_ of a _bundle_.

 This evolution will impact the way to contribute to the PHYEX repository.